Icelandic Centre for Research

 The Icelandic Centre for Research (RANNÍS; Icelandic: Rannsóknamiðstöð Íslands) funds and promotes scientific research in Iceland.
 It formed in 2003 through an act of legislation.
-As of 2007, the Ministry of Education, Science and Culture oversees its activities.
-It operates from headquarters on Borgartún in Reykjavík.
+As of April 1 2022, the Ministry of Higher Education, Science and Innovation oversees its activities.
+It operates from headquarters in Borgartún 30 in Reykjavík.

 RANNÍS cooperates closely with the Icelandic Science and Technology Policy Council and provides professional assistance in the preparation and implementation of the national science and technology policy.
 RANNÍS administers competitive funds in the fields of research, innovation, education and culture, as well as strategic research programmes.
-RANNÍS coordinates and promotes Icelandic participation in European programmes such, as Horizon 2020 in the fields of research and innovation, Erasmus+ in the fields of education, training, youth and sport, and Creative Europe in the fields of culture and audiovisual media.
+RANNÍS coordinates and promotes Icelandic participation in European programmes such, as Horizon Europe in the fields of research and innovation, Erasmus+ in the fields of education, training, youth and sport, and Creative Europe in the fields of culture and audiovisual media.
 In addition, RANNÍS monitors resources and performance in R&D and promotes public awareness of research and innovation, education and culture in Iceland.